-Not only does this help you in the long-run with not dealing with being banned by ad networks (big issue on future revenue), but your site stays fast in being free of ad code.
+Not only does this help you in the long run with not dealing with being banned by ad networks (a big issue on future revenue), but your site stays fast in being free of ad code.

 Stay in the running for Mediavine and Adthrive by not applying for ad networks that you can get banned from, while also not slowing your site down for getting mere pennies a month.

 If you get banned, you CANNOT get into high-paying ad networks.
 (You also can’t get in if you are rejected and never get accepted.)

 If the above happens, you miss out on major potential revenue.
 I know site owners that make anywhere from 2-11k per month with Mediavine and Adthrive.

 Save yourself the heartache in trying to optimize ads for your site speed (it’s wasting your time) and focus on creating great content, editing for SEO, and then affiliate marketing on your website for a source of revenue.